'Breaking Bad' statues shine light on actors, Albuquerque

 The show and its iconic lead characters already are lionized on T-shirts and airport merchandize, while tour guides in Albuquerque shepherd fans to former film locations in a replica of the RV from the show that doubled as a meth lab.

-New Mexico has long struggled against the toll of addiction, with more than 43,000 deaths linked to alcohol and drug overdoses in the last three decades.
-Albuquerque also currently contends with a record-setting spate of homicides.
+New Mexico has struggled for decades with the toll of addiction, with more than 43,000 deaths linked to alcohol and drug overdoses in the last three decades, as Albuquerque currently contends with a record-setting spate of homicides.

-Surging overdose deaths from meth and fentanyl surpassed heroin and prescription opioids as the leading causes of drug overdose deaths across the state in 2020.
+Surging overdose deaths from meth and fentanyl surpassed heroin and prescription opioids as the leading causes of overdose deaths across the state in 2020, amid a record-setting 1,770 alcohol-related deaths and 766 overdose deaths.

 Keller heralded the positive economic impact of “Breaking Bad” and “Better Call Saul” on Albuquerque, acknowledging the dollars and delight it brings to a city he jokingly called “Tamale-wood.”